hannogrimm/ss2021/datascience/projects/README.md

 As agreed with the module coordinator, two guided projects were found sufficient to apply the knowledge - with my main project (see above) serving as the third required project.

+I am really happy with the preliminary outcome of my own project, as I felt confident and motivated to explain my steps.
+Furthermore, I am very surprised and happy how well I picked up the data visualization with seaborn.
+It required me a few Google searches to find out how to e.g. draw a horizontal x-line.
+The Learning Unit on Statistics & Probabilities and the data visualization course gave me an understanding on _when_ and _how_ to use a type of plot.
+My approach to apply & practice proved to me that I picked up data visualizations well and I am confident to implement it in the future.

 ### Datacamp: Risk and Return - The Sharpe Ratio
 This guided project introduced me to a new method of rating the value of return based on the implied risk of an investment.
 The Sharpe Ratio is a formula that can be applied to compare two assets on their risk-return ratio performance.
 The asset with the higher Sharpe Ratio provides a higher return for the same taken risk - and is therefore the favorable asset.
 The Sharpe Ratio was a relevant contribution to the Economic Nobel Prize of William F. Sharpe and is a common and relevant method to calculate return-per-risk still today.
 [Click here to review the project.](datacamp--risk-and-return-the-sharpe-ratio/notebook.ipynb)